 A Working Definition

-Switching addictions—otherwise known as substitute addictions—occurs when someone switches or substitutes one form of addiction for another.
+Switching addictions—otherwise known as substitute addictions—occur when someone switches or substitutes one form of addiction for another.
 The underlying root problem in switching addictions is not the substance or activity in itself, but the behavior.
-For example, those who complete substance abuse treatment may find that smoking cigarettes is a way to cope with the stress of everyday living and dealing with temptations and triggers.
-For others, it may be a focus on exercise, eating, or work and for others it may be on new hobbies or pastimes.
+For example, those who complete substance abuse treatment may find that smoking cigarette is a way to cope with the stress of everyday living and dealing with temptations and triggers.
+For others, it may be a focus on exercise, eating, or work and for others, it may be on new hobbies or pastimes.

 Even if the focus is on something that is non-threatening there can be a fine line between healthy focus and obsession.
 Again, it gets back to the actual behaviors—substituting one activity or substance for another show that compulsive activity is still occurring.
 Engaging in those kinds of behaviors will tend to have negative consequences in some shape or form down the road.